lukahere007/A-B-Test-Power/README.md

-# A-B-Test-Power
-A/B Testing Power Analysis with Sample Size Adjustment in R
+📊 A/B Test Power Analysis in R

+Overview

-This project demonstrates a step-by-step simulation and analysis of A/B testing under varying sample sizes.
-The goal is to evaluate the effect of increasing sample size on statistical power, p-values, and conversion estimates, using simulated binary data.
+This project provides a hands-on walkthrough of A/B testing with a focus on sample size adjustment to achieve adequate statistical power.
+Using simulated binary outcome data, we evaluate the impact of increasing sample size on:

+Statistical significance (p-values)

+Power of the test

+Conversion rate estimates

+The analysis is implemented entirely in R and highlights key concepts in experimental design, hypothesis testing, and data visualization.

-Objective
+🎯 Objective

-To explore how underpowered experiments (i.e., small sample sizes) can lead to inconclusive results, and how adjusting sample sizes can yield statistically significant outcomes and more reliable effect estimates.
+To demonstrate how underpowered experiments (e.g., small sample sizes) can lead to inconclusive results, and how increasing sample size can yield statistically significant outcomes and more reliable effect estimates.

-Workflow Summary
+🧪 Workflow Summary

 1. Simulate Small Sample A/B Test